mars0i/forage/README.md

 agent-based modeling.
 (However, the simulations in this project are not agent-based at present.)
 To use MASON, download mason.20.jar from https://cs.gmu.edu/~eclab/projects/mason .
-(If you were going to use MASON in a full-fledged manner, you'd also need some other files from the source distribution.)
+(If you were going to use MASON in a full-fledged manner, you'd also need some other files as well.)
 Then install that jar file in your local Maven configuration so that Leiningen can find it.
-In unix systems such as MacOS, the local Maven repoistory is in $HOME/.m2 .
-You can use Leiningen to perform the installation if you want:  Temporarily add this line to project.clj (e.g. just before `:source-paths`).
+In unix systems such as MacOS, the local Maven repoistory is in
+$HOME/.m2 .
+You can use Leiningen to perform the installation if you want:
+Temporarily add this line to project.clj (e.g. just before `:source-paths`).
 ```clojure
 :plugins [[lein-localrepo "0.5.3"]]
 ```